AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/mange-user-access.md

 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently a beta product, available to select customers.
 The product and documentation are subject to change.
 Contact your Adobe representative to learn more.

-Manage permissions and user access to individual components within Real-Time CDP Collaboration through Experience Cloud's [Permissions](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/abac/permissions-ui/browse){target=_blank}.
+Manage permissions and user access to individual components within Real-Time CDP Collaboration through the Experience Cloud [Permissions](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/abac/permissions-ui/browse){target=_blank} interface.
 Permissions allows system and product administrators to define [roles](./manage-roles.md){target=_blank} to manage user access to specific features and resources.

->[!TIP]
->
->Throughout this guide, an **administator** will refer to **both system and product administators**.

 ## Configure access to Permissions {#permissions-access}

 To access Permissions, you must have both product administrator and user access to the Adobe Experience Platform product.
 A system administrator is required to configure product administrator privileges, while user privileges can be configured by a system or product administrator.
 For more information on the administrative roles, read the [access control heirarchy](./overview.md#hierarchy){target=_blank} guide.

+>[!TIP]
+>
+>Throughout this guide, an **administator** will refer to **both system and product administators**.

 ### System Administrators: configure product administrator access {#admin-access}